-- Creating a supportive environment for those children who are shy or struggle to speak out

-- Identifying children with specific speech and language and auditory problems and seeking out specialist help, where appropriate.
+- Creating a supportive environment for those children who are shy or struggle to speak out - Providing sentence stems or structures for speech - Identifying children with specific speech and language and auditory problems and seeking out specialist help, where appropriate.
 LINGO speech and language intervention is run in school

 - Activities in lessons which are planned to encourage full and active participation by all children, irrespective of ability

 - Lesson activities which promote lively debate; include drama; talking to learning partners and/or small group discussion

 - Setting homework which involves speaking, e.g. reciting a poem; reading aloud; and talking about books or learning with parents

 - Poetry recital in classes

 - Class debates

 - School Plays and Class assemblies

 - Whole school assemblies

 - Events within the community

 - School Council

 - Book talk sessions

 - PSHCE and circle time